-The LittaTrap is designed to be emptied by hand so it can be easily cleaned by site owners or maintenance crew without the need for vacuum inductor trucks or heavy lifting equipment.
-As the basins can be accessed from ground level, there is also no requirement for confined space entry, reducing maintenance costs.
+The LittaTrap is designed to be emptied by hand so it can be easily cleaned by site owners or maintenance crew without the need for vacuum inductor trucks ( unless this is how you chose to maintain) or heavy lifting equipment.
+As most catch basins can be accessed from ground level, there is no requirement for confined space entry, reducing maintenance costs.

-Tip contents out of LittaTrap into suitable receptacle for contents
+Tip the contents out of basket into suitable receptacle for contents

 LittaTrap filters should be inspected periodically to determine maintenance frequency.
 The frequency of maintenance services should be reviewed at the completion of each clean and modified if pollutant loadings deem this necessary.
 At the required maintenance interval the contaminants need to be removed from the filterbags and disposed of appropriately.
 The maintenance crew is responsible for the disposal of debris in accordance with all applicable regulations and is responsible for following all Health and Safety requirements.